-Yes No/Insufficient Comments Research Methods Do the methods you have chosen recognize and attempt to address power imbalances and allow the voices of the most vulnerable to be heard , especially if those voices are harder to reach?
+Yes No/Insufficient Comments Research Methods Do the methods chosen recognize and attempt to address power imbalances and allow the voices of the most vulnerable to be heard, especially if those voices are harder to reach?
 If the research relates to children, for example, are their voices going to be heard?
-Note: Think about Selection Bias, Positionality, Language, Research fatigue, Flexibility and Adaptability Adherence to principles and standards Does your design demonstrate adherence to ethical principles and professional standards of conduct ?
+Note: Think about Selection Bias, Positionality, Language, Research fatigue, Flexibility and Adaptability Adherence to principles and standards Does the design demonstrate adherence to ethical principles and professional standards of conduct ?
 Particularly those related to fragile and conflict affected contexts such as the IASC Commitments on Accountability to and Inclusion of Affected People .
-Researchers' competence, background and conflicts of interests: Do all researchers have the required qualifications, expertise and experience to ensure the research is conducted in a way that reflects the ethical specificities of conducting research in fragile and conflict affected contexts?
+Researchers' competence, background and conflicts of interests: Do all researchers have the required qualifications , expertise and experience to ensure the research is conducted in a way that reflects the ethical specificities of conducting research in fragile and conflict affected contexts?
 For example, working with traumatized populations with different social identities and biological characteristics including age, sex, gender, race, class, sexual orientation and gender identity, religion, ability, country of origin and cultural, economic and physical background, among others.
 Note: If researchers do not have the skill set and experience to work with traumatized populations with these different social identities and biological characteristics then they should not be engaging directly with these populations.
-For example, if the research involves children then a non- negotiable requirement is that researchers have experience of working with children from the type of context in question.
+For example, if the research involves children then a non-negotiable requirement is that researchers have experience of working with children from the type of context in question.
+There should be opportunities for researchers to be trained up and mentored in this area prior to engaging in the field.
 The project team should ensure regular supervision of less experienced members in order to build up relevant skills and experience.
-Does your team include appropriate representation with regard to gender and a broad mix of backgrounds, skills and perspectives, including local community, national and international expertise and expertise in working in fragile and conflict-affected contexts to ensure that different experiences are represented within the team and also to facilitate ethical research with specific groups?
+Does the team include appropriate representation with regard to gender and a broad mix of backgrounds, skills and perspectives, including local, national and international expertise and expertise in working in fragile and conflict-affected contexts to ensure that different experiences are represented within the team and also to facilitate ethical research with specific groups?

 Yes No/Insufficient Comments Sensitivity to delivery of humanitarian services Is there evidence that there has been consideration of the impact of the research on the delivery of humanitarian services?
-Note: This should include- demonstrating knowledge of the humanitarian systems and support on site; assurances that the research will not impede the delivery of critical services and mitigation measures in place where there is the possibility that it might impact on these services; and that consideration has been given as to how to engage humanitarian and relevant local actors and civil society groups.
-Selection of and engagement with participants Have you given attention to participant recruitment and selection?
+This should include: demonstrating knowledge of the humanitarian systems and support on site; assurances that the research will not impede the delivery of critical services and mitigation measures in place where there is the possibility that it might impact on these services; and that consideration has been given as to how to engage humanitarian and relevant local actors and civil society groups.
+Selection of and engagement with participants Has attention been given to participant recruitment and selection?
 This includes considering the use of financial rewards or other incentives for participants; the need to reach different groups in the community, bearing in mind differing vulnerabilities, power dynamics and access to participation.
-Have you given attention to how power dynamics will affect engagement between participants and researchers?
-Have you given consideration to specific approaches required to address power dynamics for persons with intersecting vulnerabilities e.g. children, women, persons with disabilities etc. in these contexts.
+Has attention been given to how power dynamics will affect engagement between participants and researchers?
+Has consideration been given to specific approaches required to address power dynamics for persons with intersecting vulnerabilities e.g. children, women, persons with disabilities etc. in these contexts.